VAT in Dubai

 “Most food staples have a price elasticity of demand ranging from 0.20 to 0.80 in demand.
 This means that staple food items are generally price inelastic.
-So when you regularly purchase an item for Dh20 and now see it priced at Dh21, it is unlikely that consumers will think twice about buying it especially considering that the bulk of food items in the UAE are imported and prices fluctuate regularly,” says Dr Sanjay Modak, Visiting Professor of Economics at the Rochester Institute of Technology.
+So when you regularly purchase an item for AED 20 and now see it priced at AED 21, it is unlikely that consumers will think twice about buying it, especially considering that the bulk of food items in the UAE is imported and prices fluctuate regularly,” says Dr. Sanjay Modak, Visiting Professor of Economics at the Rochester Institute of Technology.
 He says it is important to go the European way and include the VAT in the price you see on the shelves and not add it at checkout as it’s done in the US.

-Under the new system, residents and tourists buying gold jewellery will have to pay 5 per cent tax on the whole piece rather than on the making charges.
-This means, a buyer will have to shell out Dh50 more while purchasing Dh1,000 worth of jewellery, according to Thomas Vanhee, founding partner, Aurifer Middle East Tax.
+Under the new system, residents and tourists buying gold jewelry will have to pay a 5 percent tax on the whole piece rather than on the making charges.
+This means a buyer will have to shell out AED 50 more while purchasing AED 1,000 worth of jewelry,

-Meanwhile, the World Gold Council released a report which says jewellery sales in the country dropped 10 per cent during the third quarter to seven tons.
+Meanwhile, the World Gold Council released a report which says jewelry sales in the country dropped 10 percent during the third quarter to seven tons.
 But sales generally pick up in the last quarter as tourist arrivals increase, so it’s early to ring the alarm bells.

-Khalid Al Bustani, director general of Federal Tax Authority, on Wednesday, said tourists would get refunds on their purchases at the airport while returning to their countries.
+Director General of the Federal Tax Authority, on Wednesday, said tourists would get refunds on their purchases at the airport while returning to their countries.
 He said the authority is working with the parties involved and is expected to roll out the plan before January 2018.

-Surandar Jesrani, partner and CEO, Morison MJS, says education services will be exempt if run by a recognised institution and offers a recognised curriculum.
+Education services will be exempt if run by a recognized institution and offers a recognized curriculum.

 “In the case of higher education institutions, it should either be owned by the federal or local government, or receive more than 50 per cent of its annual funding directly from the Federal or local government,” he said.